-The Snow Switch model GF Pro snow and ice control with ground fault, when used with up to two compatible sensors, automatically controls snow and ice melting heaters for minimal energy costs.
+The Snow Switch model PD Pro snow and ice control, when used with up to two compatible sensors, automatically controls snow and ice melting heaters for minimal energy costs.
 Applications include pavement, sidewalk, loading dock, roof, gutter, and down spout snow/ice melting in commercial and residential environments.
-The GF Pro control can be powered from an automatically selected operating voltage from 100 VAC up to 277 VAC and is rated for 30 amps resistive load.
-An integral 30mA of GFEP provides additional safety and compliance with national and local electrical codes.
+The PD Pro control is powered from operating voltages of from 100 to 277 VAC and is rated for 7 amps inductive load.
+Additionally, the PD Pro is rated for 30 amps resistive load.

-The GF Pro control is housed in an environmentally-sheltered IP 66, NEMA 4X weather-resistant enclosure to provide several installation options.
+The PD Pro control is housed in an environmentally-sheltered IP 66, NEMA 4X weather-resistant enclosure to provide several installation options.